vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/unit-testing/index.md

 The location and naming of your test files depend on your project type:

 * **TypeScript Projects**: Unit tests can be placed in any folder or subfolder relative to the `/src/` directory.
 The file name **must** end with `*.test.ts`.
-The test will execute, but the test code will not be added to the target package.
+The test are executed, but the test code is not added to the target package.
 * **JavaScript (Actions) Projects**: All unit test files must be placed under the `/src/test/resources/` directory (or subfolders).
 File names **must** end with `*Test.js` or `*Tests.js`.

 ---